 Bristol's prosperity was based on a cruel and inhumane industry.
 In the early c18, 25% of slaves taken across the Atlantic did not survive the trip.
 If they did, they and their offspring were enslaved in perpetuity, treated as stock, with no human rights.
 Half a million slaves were transported via the Bristol trade alone.
 To many African people today a legacy survives.
 They cannot trace their families back in time (as so many of us like to do) because they have lost their original family name as a result of the slave trade.

 Bristol's part in this is not totally ignominious.
 When Thomas Clarkson (the anti-slavery campaigner) came to Bristol he did receive some local support (to his surprise).
 The first public anti-slavery meeting was held in Broad St., and many Bristol people joined in a sugar boycott.

 The talk was followed by an excellent question and answer session where the presenter displayed her depth of knowledge on the subject.
-The society thanks Ms Dresser for a most illuminating talk and looks forward to its next on the "History of the Privy".
+The society thanks Ms Dresser for a most illuminating talk.

 The Thornbury Local History and Archaeology Society always welcomes new and occasional members.
 Details of our programme can be found on this website, the library or the Town Hall.
 Our meetings are on the second Tuesday of the month, held at St Mary's Church Hall beginning at 7.30pm.
 Visitors are always welcome at the society for the small charge of £2.50.